inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/embedded-ethics-integrating-ethics-across-cs-education-website-article.md

 link: "https://cacm.acm.org/magazines/2019/8/238345-embedded-ethics/fulltext"
 keywords: []
 learnTags: ["ethics","education"]
-summary: |-
-  The Embedded EthiCS approach, developed by Harvard, makes learning about ethical reasoning in computer science a central element of the curriculum.
+summary: "The Embedded EthiCS approach, developed by Harvard, makes learning about ethical reasoning in computer science a central element of the curriculum. "
 ---